Your Guide to Navigating the Pre-Med Process

 A Clear and Concise Guide to the United States Health Care System

-Written by two students from the Washington University School of Medicine and edited by Dr. William Peck, former dean of the School of Medicine, this handbook gives one of the clearest explanations of the numerous components that comprise the U.S. health care system.
+Written by two former students from the Washington University School of Medicine with foreword by Dr. William Peck, former dean of the School of Medicine, this handbook gives one of the clearest explanations of the numerous components that comprise the U.S. health care system.
 This is the perfect resource for any premedical or medical student who wants to better understand health care delivery systems, insurance and economics and issues related to health care policy and reform - excellent for anyone preparing for a medical school interview or for someone who simply wants a more cogent explanation of this complex topic.
-Available here through Amazon.com both in both paperback and Kindle form.

 Washington University PreHealth Website (Resource Page)